 Academic Leaders

-When leadership becomes constant containment
+When leadership becomes constant containment, the system needs redesigning—not the leader.

 If you’re responsible for people and systems in higher education, much of your work may now happen in moments of tension—department meetings that escalate, decisions that stall, or conflicts that arrive without clear resolution pathways.

-- Chairs often absorb conflict without authority, training, or time
+Chairs often absorb conflict without authority, training, or time.

-- Deans balance faculty needs against institutional constraints
+Deans balance faculty needs against institutional constraints.

 These dynamics are not signs of poor leadership.